-Below you will find pages that utilize the taxonomy term “wasm”
+Below you will find pages that utilize the taxonomy term “Wasm”

 Minimizing WASM binaries